|Date||29 November 2019|

 The representatives from patient advocacy groups’ elegantly articulated how common and significant the cognitive symptoms are in affected individuals, and highlighted the extra burden for the families that these symptoms cause.
 Too often the neuromuscular specialists concentrate exclusively on the muscle and heart complications, with little attention to the early diagnosis and intervention for the brain problems.
 It is encouraging that at least some of the behavioural aspects of DMD can be improved by medication, but these therapies are not systematically utilised; and much more research to investigate the underlying mechanisms for the CNS symptoms is required, in order to find more specific interventions.

 The participants’ agreed to collaborate further regarding patient registries, experimental models, and clinical studies on these topics and specific working groups were formed to address specific areas.
 This collaboration will also be facilitated by the recently awarded European Union H2020 grant to address the Brain Involvement iN Dystrophinopathies (BIND) which will begin in January 2020.
-A full report of the conference is now in press with Neuromuscular Disorders.
+A full report of the conference is published in Neuromuscular Disorders.